 Delegate Kirk Cox was first elected from the 66th District to the House of Delegates in 1989.
-The 66th House District includes all of Colonial Heights and twelve precincts in Southern/Western Chesterfield County.
+The 66th House District includes all of Colonial Heights and thirteen precincts in Southern and Western Chesterfield.

 A graduate of Colonial Heights High School, Kirk holds a B.S. in both Political Science and General Social Science from James Madison University.
 He is a retired government teacher with 30 years in-classroom experience.
-Kirk lives in Colonial Heights with his wife, Julie Kirkendall Cox, and four sons, Lane Kirkland Cox, Carter Adkins Cox, Blake Patterson Cox and Cameron Reagan Cox.
-The Coxes are members of Colonial Heights Baptist Church where he has served as a Deacon.
-Kirk is active in the Colonial Heights community serving as a youth baseball coach for 14 years.
+Kirk lives in Colonial Heights with his wife, Julie Kirkendall Cox, and four sons—Lane, Carter, Blake, and Cameron.
+The Coxes are members of The Heights Baptist Church where he serves as a Deacon.
+Kirk is active in the Colonial Heights community and previously coached youth baseball for 14 seasons.

 Delegate Kirk Cox’s Committees, Boards, and Commissions